quicwg/ops-drafts/draft-ietf-quic-applicability.md

 {{!QUIC-TLS=I-D.ietf-quic-tls}}.
 This split is performed to enable light-weight versioning with different cryptographic handshakes.

+# Enabling New Versions

+QUIC provides integrity protection for its version negotiation process.
+This process assumes that the set of versions that a server supports is fixed.
+This complicates the process for deploying new QUIC versions or disabling old versions when servers operate in clusters.

+A server that rolls out a new version of QUIC can do so in three stages.
+Each stage is completed across all server instances before moving to the next stage.

+In the first stage of deployment, all server instances start accepting new connections with the new version.
+The new version can be enabled progressively across a deployment, which allows for selective testing.
+This is especially useful when the new version is compatible with an old version, because the new version is more likely to be used.

+While enabling the new version, servers do not advertise the new version in any Version Negotiation packets they send.
+This prevents clients that receive a Version Negotiation packet from attempting to connect to server instances that might not have the new version enabled.

+During the initial deployment, some clients will have received Version Negotiation packets that indicate that the server does not support the new version.
+Other clients might have successfully connected with the new version and so will believe that the server supports the new version.
+Therefore, servers need to allow for this ambiguity when validating the negotiated version.

+The second stage of deployment commences once all server instances are able accept new connections with the new version.
+At this point, all servers can start sending the new version in Version Negotiation packets.

+During the second stage, the server still allows for the possibility that some clients believe the new version to be able and some do not.
+This state will persist only for as long as any Version Negotiation packets take to be transmitted and responded to.
+So the third stage can follow after a relatively short delay.

+The third stage completes the process by enabling validation of the negotiation version as though the new version were disabled.

+The process for disabling an old version or rolling back the introduction of a new version uses the same process in reverse.
+Servers disable validation of the old version, stop sending the old version in Version Negotiation packets, then the old version is no longer accepted.

 # IANA Considerations

 This document has no actions for IANA.